-STATE GENERAL FUND/ GENERAL PURPOSE \$15,956,800 Unrestricted state revenue from taxes and other sources.
-Contributions to children of veterans tuition grant program 100,000 Restricted funding from contributions for Children of Veterans Program made through the state income tax form pursuant to section 437 of Income Tax Act of 1967.
-Social security act, temporary assistance for needy families 120,326,400 Federal block grant funding (TANF) intended to help needy families achieve self-sufficiency.
+STATE GENERAL FUND/ \$11,256,800 Unrestricted state revenue from taxes and other sources.
+Social security act, temporary assistance for needy families 124,826,400 130,826,400 Federal block grant funding (TANF) intended to help needy families achieve self-sufficiency.
 Funding is currently utilized for major state financial aid programs, in place of state funding, in order to improve the state's TANF maintenance-of-effort (MOE) position.
 United States department of education, office of elementary and secondary education, GEAR-UP program 3,200,000 Federal GEAR UP grant funds.
-GROSS APPROPRIATION \$139,583,200 Total of all applicable line item appropriations.
-Related Boilerplate Section(s): 268(2) Funding Source(s): GF/GP 300,000 North American Indian Tuition Waiver 300,000 Provides partial reimbursement of costs incurred by public universities to comply with 1976 PA 174, which requires community colleges, public universities and certain tribal colleges to waive tuition for eligible North American Indian students.
-The appropriation will help cover an estimated \$6.1 million difference between the cost of the waivers to universities and the state aid provided.
-Funding Source(s): Federal 3,200,000 Related Boilerplate Section(s): 250, 258 Project GEAR-UP 3,200,000 Federally funded grant program intended to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
+GROSS APPROPRIATION \$139,283,200 \$145,283,200 Total of all applicable line item appropriations.
+Related Boilerplate Section(s): 250, 258 Funding Source(s): Federal 3,200,000 Project GEAR-UP 3,200,000 Federally funded grant program intended to increase the number of low- income students who are prepared to enter and succeed in postsecondary education.
 Program provides financial aid awards to students graduating from urban/Title I high schools who participated in programs beginning in middle school (subset of students selected for awards).
 Award available for up to four years.
 Two rounds of federal grants: GEAR UP Michigan and GEAR UP College Day.
-Funding for college exposure portion of program is appropriated in the Department of Talent and Economic Development budget.
-GF/GP 1,300,000 Related Boilerplate Section(s): 249, 250, 258 Funding Source(s): Restricted 100,000 Officer's Survivor Tuition Grant Program: Grants to surviving spouses and children of Michigan police officers and firefighters killed in the line of duty (1996 PA 195).
+Funding for college exposure portion of program is appropriated in the Department of Labor and Economic Opportunity budget.
+Related Boilerplate Section(s): 249, 250, 258 Funding Source(s): GF/GP 1,400,000 Officer's Survivor Tuition Grant Program: Grants to surviving spouses and children of Michigan police officers and firefighters killed in the line of duty (1996 PA 195).
 A recipient must be enrolled at a Michigan college or university.
-The program does not have a maximum award; a college financial aid officer must certify that the student has financial need.
+The program does not have a maximum award.
+A college financial aid officer must certify that the student has financial need.
 Annual costs have been less than \$100,000.
 Children of veterans and officer's survivor tuition grant programs 1,400,000 Children of Veterans Tuition Grant Program: Grants to children of deceased or permanently disabled military veterans (2005 PA 248).
 A recipient must be enrolled at a Michigan college or university and meet other eligibility requirements; annual grant limit is \$2,800.
-Program costs make up larger majority of the appropriation; costs are partially funded from contributions through state income tax check-off.
+Program costs make up larger majority of the appropriation.